junghan0611/spacemacs/doc/LAYERS.md

 after, and you want to integrate it in Spacemacs?
 If yes, you should write a layer.
 Are you trying to implement a new feature that would be useful for the Emacs community at large?
-In that case, consider whether it wouldn\'t be more appropriate to write a package first, and then a layer that uses your package.
+In that case, consider whether it wouldn't be more appropriate to write a package first, and then a layer that uses your package.

 The Emacs loading process